 Select one to five units of employee coverage.
 Each unit of coverage is based on your annual salary, rounded to the nearest $1,000.
 Your coverage level will automatically increase if your salary increases and is adjusted annually.

-Select one or two units of spouse/domestic partner & dependent coverage.
-Each unit insures your spouse or domestic partner for $10,000 and each dependent child for $5,000.
+Select one or two units of spouse & dependent coverage.
+Each unit insures your spouse for $10,000 and each dependent child for $5,000.
 All children will be covered under dependent coverage.
-You must enroll in Employee coverage in order to enroll in Spouse/Domestic Partner & Dependent coverage.
+You must enroll in Employee coverage in order to enroll in Spouse & Dependent coverage.